Academy productivity rankings 2016/17

 "A young player and their parents have little objective basis on which to judge whether it's in their interests to join a club's Academy," he said.

-Category 1 clubs produced more English pros for the Premier League than all the other categories put together, but perhaps the most impressive performance of all was from League Two Crewe Alexandra, a club long associated with youth development (as well as huge controversy in the last year).
+Category 1 clubs produced more English pros for the Premier League than all of the other categories put together, but perhaps the most impressive performance of all was from League Two Crewe Alexandra, a club long associated with youth development (as well as huge controversy in the last year).

 Despite being in the fourth tier of English football, Crewe are NINTH in terms of productivity, above many Category 1 clubs, having produced 39 English pros last season (2 of them in the Premier League).

 And special mention should also go to Charlton, who were in the third tier but came SEVENTH in the table, producing 44 pros across the top five divisions of English football.